hawkinsw/medava/README.md

 That's a good start for the implementation of our `Medicine` class.
 Let's move on to an implementation of the class that will actually simulate the thing that does the transportation!

-You may be asking yourselves at this point, "Will, why are we going through the hassle of defining methods for the maximimum and minimum temperature?
+You may be asking yourselves at this point, "Will, why are we going through the hassle of defining methods for the maximum and minimum temperature?
 Why can't we just make those fields (or what are called instance variables in some other languages)?"
 Well, we *could* do that, but we would lose a ton of power!
 If a subclass of our `Medicine` declared (later) a different minimum and maximum temperature field (in order to override the defaults provided by the super class), any method implemented in the superclass that attempts to access that field (instance variable) *will access the value of the field in the super class* and *not* the value in the actual class.
 In other words, field access does not follow open recursion!
 See the `java_late_binding` demo in the example code repository for this class for a more complete explanation!

 ## Eastbound and Down